 Heavy population density is another concern area.
 Considering this factor population are highly interested to buy an electric car or a two-wheeler.
 It will become a natural push for the future of the electric market.

-The commercial vehicle category is another major factor to boost up the future of electric vehicle market in India.
-The government should focus on this category by ignoring total ownership cost.
+The commercial vehicle category is another major factor to boost up the future of the electric vehicle market in India.
+The government should focus on this category by ignoring total ownership costs.

 Electric Vehicle adoption in the commercial category is expected to be at 13% by 2024-25 and the segment to reach 60 billion by that time.